This publication has been modified in part to reflect certain provisions of the Consolidated Appropriations Act, 2021.

 To assert the necessity of a PPP loan, as noted in Questions 31 and 37 of the SBA’s PPP FAQs

-entity must take into account its ability to access other sources of liquidity sufficient to support its ongoing operations in a manner that is not significantly detrimental to its business.
-The FAQs note that a public company with substantial market value and access to capital markets, as well as a private company with adequate sources of liquidity, will unlikely be able to make the required certification
+, an entity must take into account its ability to access other sources of liquidity sufficient to support its ongoing operations in a manner that is not significantly detrimental to its business.
+The FAQs note that a public company with substantial market value and access to capital markets, as well as a private company with adequate sources of liquidity, will unlikely be able to make the required certification in good faith.

 As noted in FAQ 46, a borrower (together with any affiliates) that receives a PPP loan of less than $2 million will be deemed to have made the required certification in good faith.
 In addition, all PPP loans in excess of $2 million will be subject to review by the SBA for compliance with PPP requirements, including the applicant’s initial eligibility.
 However, the SBA retains the right to review the eligibility of any borrower, regardless of the size of the loan.